techgrounds/techgrounds-shamimkhaliq71/01_Linux_1/Linux_opdracht6.md

 ### Ervaren problemen

-Couldn't open Telnetd afterinstalling it, but found out that on my Linux it's a different version named De Service and after using the right commands I was good to go.
+Couldn't open Telnetd afterinstalling it, but found out that on my Linux it's a different named differetly,De Service and after using the right commands with sudo at the start, I was good to go.

 ### Resultaat
-1st 3 questions see 1st screenshot,
+1st 3 questions see 1st screenshot, and 4th question see 2nd screenshot.